Cyb3RGER/CyberEmpire/Rando_Balancing.md

 may be experimenting around with it.

 ## Edits
+### v 02.09.2023 5.46pm v
+- added a bit about "Exclusion" (of card types for the randomizer settings) under "Thoughts"
 ### v 31.08.2023 5.27pm v
 - added a section (to be edited) about "Important card Types and Cards".
 - added a small extra about card limitations under "Thoughts".